uwsbel/autonomy-toolkit/tutorials/using-the-development-environment/README.md

 To use the development environment, very convenient commands are provided through the `avtoolbox` CLI.
 The documentation for the `dev` command can be found [here](http://projects.sbel.org/avtoolbox/usage/cli.html#dev).

 As described in the documentation, the `dev` command has four arguments: `build`, `up`, `down`, and `attach`.
-These may sound familiar if you've used `docker-compose` before because the `dev` command essentially wraps `docker-compose`.
-Everything that the `av dev` command does, `docker-compose` can also do; the `av dev` cli command is simply made to expedite the process of entering a container and may also provide an easy mechanism to add additional functionality in the future.
+These may sound familiar if you've used `docker compose` before because the `dev` command essentially wraps `docker compose`.
+Everything that the `av dev` command does, `docker compose` can also do; the `av dev` cli command is simply made to expedite the process of entering a container and may also provide an easy mechanism to add additional functionality in the future.

 ```{note}
 For any commands mentioned herein, it will be assumed they are run from within the `av` repository.